About PBIDS

 20+ Years Data

-PBIDS is built on four pillars that ensure our data translates into effective public health action.
+PBIDS is built on core principles that help turn surveillance data into meaningful and trustworthy public health action.

 Timeliness

-Rapid sharing of findings with authorities to trigger immediate response.
+Rapid sharing of findings with authorities to support fast and informed response.

 Validity

-Rigorous quality control and validated laboratory testing to ensure accuracy.
+Rigorous quality control and laboratory confirmation to ensure accuracy and trust.

 Confidentiality